aws-samples/automated-machine-learning-pipeline-options-on-aws/stepfunctions-data-science-sdk/cfn/README.md

-# Welcome to your CDK Python project!
+# Deploy a machine learning pipeline with AWS Step Functions Data Science SDK

-This is a blank project for CDK development with Python.
+## CDK development environment setting
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization